axeluhl/sailing-analytics/wiki/howto/paywall.md

 	- Registers user status event handlers, reacting when a users attributes change (e.g. when a user logs in, he might have another permission set)

 ## SecuredSettings
 A subset of Settings, which have been extended by a corresponding action.
-These actions are tied to permissions, which must be owned by a user if they wnat to execute the action.
+These actions are tied to permissions, which must be owned by a user if they want to execute the action.

 The current implementation implies, that if a user wants to change a setting from its default value, he/she need the required permissions to do so.
 Otherwise the application will always fall back to the default setting when reading or setting a value.
 As an example see the code below.
 To infer wether the user possesses the required permissions, three components are required:

 1. PaywallResolver.
 As stated before it is used as an interface / utility class for all things subscritpion related.
 In this case it forwards the hasPermission call to the userService.
 2. Action.
 The Action is set inside of the Setting itself on creation (in the Constructor of all AbstractSecuredValueSettings / AbstractSecuredValueCollectionSettings)
 3. DTOContext.
 It represents a SecuredDTO object, that gives information on which object the action is to be performed on.
 Hence providing information about ownership.